 Link building has been an important part of the SEO game since its inception.
 Backlinks have played a major role in determining the authority of an eLearning website.
-However, when it comes to internal linking, many marketing professionals often tend to ignore it.
+Frequently, marketing professionals utilize link tracking to gauge online marketing performance, but when it comes to internal linking, it is often overlooked.
 This article will discuss why SEO and internal linking go hand in hand and why you need to optimize your internal linking structure to ensure that your SEO is working at its best.

 - Why Is It Necessary For Your e-Learning Website To Have SEO-Based Internal Linking?